-"that they might be admitted as foreign members of this Company and therefor gave their several bills for payment of their fees to the Company, and upon payment thereof are to be admitted and sworn members."
-4
+"that they might be admitted as foreign members of this Company and therefor gave their several bills for payment of their fees to the Company, and upon payment thereof are to be admitted and sworn members.''
+1

-We have endeavoured to trace these twenty-seven applicants in the books of the Company but have failed to find that a single one of them was ever admitted, so presumably the fees were not paid, and it is by no means impossible that the men were merely bluffing the Company when they applied for admission.5 Seventeen months later (12th September, 1679) the Court ordered that a restraint be put upon foreigners working or taking work within the city and that any freeman working for such foreigner should be presented for his offence, but there is nothing in subsequent Court Minutes to show that this was more than a pious. resolution.
+We have endeavoured to trace these twenty-seven applicants in the books of the Company but have failed to find that a single one of them was ever admitted, so presumably the fees were not paid, and it is by no means impossible that the men were merely bluffing the Company when they applied for admission.5 Seventeen months later (12th September, 1679) the Court ordered that a restraint be put upon foreigners working or taking work within the city and that any freeman working for such foreigner should be presented for his offence, but there is nothing in subsequent Court Minutes to show that this was more than a pious resolution.

-In April, 1686, there must presumably have been another general search, to which we can find no direct reference in the Court Book, because under the date of 29th April, 1686, there is a list of 52 foreign masons who were summoned. to appear and to be sworn of the Company.
-In the list (printed in Appendix B), the phrase "gave a note and was admitted " appears behind 10 of the names, but we have not been able to trace any of these men in the lists of freemen and haveour doubts whether they ever paid.
-Nor do subsequent Court records makeany reference to any of those marked "to appear next Court."
-The only foreigner of whose admission at this period we feel sure is Thomas Neale, who "refused" in April but was admitted by order of the City Chamberlain in.
-December, 1686.
+In April, 1686, there must presumably have been another general search, to which we can find no direct reference in the Court Book, because under the date of 29th April, 1686, there is a list of 52 foreign masons who were summoned to appear and to be sworn of the Company.
+In the list (printed in Appendix B), the phrase "gave a note and was admitted " appears behind 10 of the names, but we have not been able to trace any of these men in the lists of freemen and have our doubts whether they ever paid.
+Nor do subsequent Court records make any reference to any of those marked "to appear next Court."
+The only foreigner of whose admission at this period we feel sure is Thomas Neale, who "refused " in April but was admitted by order of the City Chamberlain in December, 1686.

-Jupp and Pocock, History of the Curpenters' Company, 282.

-A.Q.C., xliii., 123.

-Jupp and Pocock, 282, 283.
+1 Jupp and Pocock, History of the Carpenters' Company, 282.
+2 A.Q.C., xliii., 123.
+3 Jupp and Pocock, 282, 283.

+- 4 See list printed at end of Appendix A.

+5 Although the entry in the Court Book runs

+- "the several foreigners here under named appeared at this court and desired that they might be admitted as foreign members,"

-4 See list printed at end of Appendix A. 5 Although the entry in the Court Book runs yet one of the names is that of Nathaniel Rawlins, a member of the Haberdashers, as-shown in the record of the search, and a freeman of the City (see below).
+yet one of the names is that of Nathaniel Rawlins, a member of the Haberdashers, as shown in the record of the search, and a freeman of the City (see below).